Sociology Department Staff

 Before joining Durham sociology in January 2019, I was a postdoc at the University of Bath on the ESRC-funded project, the Geographies of Higher Education: spatial and social mobilities.
 With Mike Donnelly (PI), we developed an exciting programme of research on spatial inequalities of race and class in the transition to higher education and on inequalities in graduate recruitment.
 I was awarded my PhD in Geography from King’s College London in April 2017.
 It focussed on the geography of elite and middle-class schooling in England.
 Both my masters and undergraduate degrees were interdisciplinary, drawing on sociology, history, geography and languages (French and German) and this background plays out in my work which continues to span different disciplines.

-When I’m not writing, teaching or tweeting about educational inequality you might find me walking in the hills (preferably the Pennines), reading sci fi (preferably utopian) or on a train/plane travelling somewhere to keep up with my own diaspora of friends and family.
+If I'm not doing that, then in normal times you might find me walking in the hills (preferably the Pennines), reading sci fi (preferably utopian) or travelling somewhere to keep up with my own diaspora of friends and family.
+These days I'm probably on zoom though.

 - Donnelly, Michael, Gamsu, Sol & Whewall, Sam (2020).
 Mapping the relational construction of people and places.
 International Journal of Social Research Methodology 23(1): 91-108.